 Line scanning recording and imaging of the following types:

-True-to-Geometry flaw detection B-Scan for angle beam and straight beam probes;
+True-to-Geometry flaw detection B-Scan for angle and straight beam inspection

-Flaw detection CB-Scan for the guided, surface, and shear wave probes inspections;
+Flaw detection CB-Scan for the guided, surface, and shear wave inspection

 Fully featured TOFD inspection